CKalitin/ckalitin.github.io/_posts_unpublished/1882-08-12-jevons-learning-rate.md

 The framework of applying Learning Rate is the fundamental principle that allows me to have high certainty in my predictions.
 Learning Rate is the percentage cost decline for a cumulative doubling in production.
 For example, <a href="https://www.pv-magazine.com/2021/03/29/battery-costs-have-fallen-97-since-1991-claim-mit-researchers/">batteries</a> currently have a learning rate of about 20%, meaning for every doubling in production (about every 2 years) they fall in cost by about 20%.
 Casey Handmer explains part of the concept in <a href="https://youtu.be/ekEdq6PhC0Q?si=Verot8watOdSoCzD&t=551">this clip</a>.

+Energy and Civilization notes:
+"In countries with high per capita energy use, “at saturation”, Jevons paradox is weaker."